bscotch/stitch/README.md

 myProject.addSounds('path/to/your/sounds');
 ```

-#### Import Files as "Included Files"
+#### Create "Included Files"

-You can batch-import external files into your GameMaker project
+You can batch-add external files into your GameMaker project
 as Included Files.
 This is useful for managing things like
 localization data, or data that you want to add or remove
 prior to making production builds.
 During import you can